midonet/midonet/docs/actors-model.md

 If the ARP Cache has an entry for a requested IP address, it returns it immediately.
-If it does not, it records the waiting actor and the address it's waiting on, and produces an ARP request and instructs the `VRNController` to emit it.
-If it's notified by ZooKeeper of an entry for an outstanding address, it sends that entry to every actor waiting for it.
-If it receives an ARP reply from the `Router` object, it updates ZooKeeper with the data from that reply and sends it to any actors waiting on it.
+If it does not, it records the waiting actor and the address it's waiting on, and produces an ARP request and instructs the `SimulationController` to emit it.
+If it's notified by `MidostoreClient` of an entry for an outstanding address, it sends that entry to every actor waiting for it.
+If it receives an ARP reply from the `Router` object, it updates Midostore with the data from that reply and sends it to any actors waiting on it.

 ## Chains

-*(Requires more discussion)*

-It's problematic to handle the rule chains with RCU, because an update to a chain will have to update every chain which references it to reference the new chain, transitively.
-So, have each chain be an actor which can be instructed to process a packet, and watches ZooKeeper for updates to its own configuration.
-This way updates to rule chains is atomic at the chain level, but it doesn't provide atomicity for updates to multiple chains.
+Handle the rule chains with RCU, by having an update to a chain triggering an update to every chain which references it to change its reference to be the new chain, transitively.

 ## Materialized Ports

-Each materialized port object will record the host it's located at and watch its own ZooKeeper node for updates.
+Each materialized port object will record the host it's located at and watch its own Midostore node for updates.
 This way we store only the location information for materialized ports the midolman is actually encountering and updates to a port's location are sent only to the midolmans interested in that port and contain only the data for that port.